rbisdorff/Digraph3/docSphinx/tutorial.rst

 which is, however, less correlated (*tau* = 0.89) with the underlying outranking relation.

-The eventual rating procedure is based on the lower quantile limits, such that we collect the rating classes' contents in increasing order of the quartiles:
+The eventual rating procedure is based on the lower quantile limits, such that we may collect the quartile classes' contents in increasing order of the quartiles lower limits:
     >>> print('Rating categories:', self.ratingCategories)
     Rating categories: OrderedDict([
      ('m1', ['a1004', 'a1009', 'a1007']), ('m2', ['a1002']),
      ('m3', ['a1008', 'a1006', 'a1005', 'a1001', 'a1003', 'a1010']),('m4',[]) ])

 We notice above that no decision action is rated in the highest quartile class [0.75 - 1.0].
-Indeed, the rating result is better shown in descending order as follows:
+Indeed, the rating result is shown in descending order as follows:
     >>> nqr.showQuantilesRating()
     [0.50 - 0.75[ ['a1008', 'a1006', 'a1005', 'a1001', 'a1003', 'a1010']
     [0.25 - 0.50[ ['a1002']